CSCfi/csc-user-guide/docs/apps/grace.md

 And start with `xmgrace` or show a plot directly with `xmgrace input.xvg`.

 Note, that you need remote graphics to work with Grace.
-An easy way is through the [Puhti web interface remote desktop](../computing/webinterface/desktop.md).
+An easy way is through the [Puhti-rhel7 web interface remote desktop](../computing/webinterface/desktop.md).

 ## More information